cydivision/climbnet/README.md

 The easier and less time consumeing way to go about this is to tag each of the holds mounted on the volume and then tag the volume as a single polygon.
 Prior to training you run a pre-processing step that generates the correct mask (image E) using simple bit-manipulation.
 This process negates having to group any disparite volume segments.

 C. <img src="./images/stained_glass.png" width="20%"> D. <img src="./images/pre_mask.png"> E. <img src="./images/mask.png">

+# Contributing

+Contributions/Suggestions are welcome and encouraged.

+## 📷 The Project needs more high quality images.

+Submit a pull request with your images added to the `contribution_images` folder or e-mail me: [sebastian@cydivision.com](mailto:sebastian@cydivision.com)